 The Foundation's policy is to recognize transfers between levels as of the actual date of the event or change in circumstances.
-There were no significant transfers between levels 1 and 2 during 2019 and 2018.

 (7) Unconditional promises to give

 Unconditional promises to give consist of pledges restricted to the support of the Foundation.
 Promises to give are discounted to the present value of the estimated future cash flows and also include an allowance for estimated uncollectible pledges.